John Benedict Lust Jr (b.1943) is the son of John Benedict Lust, ND and grand nephew of founder Benedict Lust, MD, ND.

 In addition to his Naturopathic family history, John’s interests and expertise range from history, environmental science, land use, water issues to absolutely anything mechanical.
 He is an environmental consultant in Connecticut.

 Jared L. Zeff, ND, LAc., VNMI is a licensed doctor of naturopathic medicine and a licensed acupuncturist.
-In addition to functioning as Medical Director at the Salmon Creek Naturopathic Clinic in Vancouver, Washington, Dr. Zeff teaches on the faculty at National College of Natural Medicine in Portland, OR, where he was Dean from 1988 – 1993, and holds a professorship in naturopathic medicine.
+In addition to functioning as Medical Director at the Salmon Creek Naturopathic Clinic in Vancouver, Washington, Dr. Zeff taught at National College of Natural Medicine in Portland, OR, where he was Dean from 1988 – 1993, and holds a professorship in naturopathic medicine.
 Dr. Zeff is a graduate of the University of California, NCNM, and the Emperor’s College of Traditional Oriental Medicine.
 He, along with Pamela Snider, is the author of the modern definition of naturopathic medicine, and the Therapeutic Order concept.
+He currently sits on the board of the Naturopathic Medicine Institute.

 Letitia Dick-Kronenberg, ND, VNMI earned her Bachelor of Science in Biology at Eastern Washington University where she graduated Magna Cum Lauda in 1985.
 She earned her doctorate in Naturopathic Medicine in 1990 from National College of Naturopathic Medicine.
 She then completed a 3-year residency with her late father, Dr. Harold Dick.
-After his passing she continued his classical Naturopathic clinic in Spokane WA, now over 55 years old.
-Dr. Letitia has been in practice 25 years, is past adjunct faculty at Bastyr University (22years as an instructor), a co-founder of the Carroll Institute of Natural Healing, a contributor and co-lead editor of the Nature Cure Section of the Foundations textbook project, and an international speaker / medical educator.
+After his passing she continued his classical Naturopathic clinic in Spokane WA, now over 60 years old.
+Dr. Letitia has been in practice 31 years, is past adjunct faculty at Bastyr University (22years as an instructor), a co-founder of the Carroll Institute of Natural Healing, a contributor and co-lead editor of the Nature Cure Section of the Foundations textbook project, and an international speaker / medical educator.
+She serves as the President of the Naturopathic Medicine Institute.

 Thomas Kruzel, ND, VNMI is a naturopathic physician who is in private practice at the Rockwood Natural Medicine Clinic in Scottsdale, Arizona.
 He is the former Vice President of Clinical Affairs and the Chief Medical Officer at the Southwest College of Naturopathic Medicine in Phoenix, Arizona.
 He received a BA in Biology from the California State University at Northridge, and his Doctorate of Naturopathic Medicine degree from the National College of Naturopathic Medicine.